SCADA vs. Digital Control Platforms: Why Renewable Energy Needs a New Approach

 Operational and Economic Advantages: The Business Case for DCPs

-Faster Deployment: DCPs utilize a standardized machine plugin model where the DCP vendor builds each equipment plugin just once, which can then be reused plug-and-play anywhere that same equipment is deployed.
+Faster Deployment: DCPs utilise a standardised machine plugin model where the DCP vendor builds each equipment plugin just once, which can then be reused plug-and-play anywhere that same equipment is deployed.
 Unlike SCADA systems that require custom programming for each installation, DCP plugins built once work everywhere, dramatically accelerating the onboarding of new plants, equipment additions like repowering or BESS installations, and even whole portfolios acquired through M&A activity.

 Lower Integration Costs: Leading APM and Battery Analytics vendors already integrate with DCP APIs like Ardexa’s, eliminating custom connector development costs.
 This existing ecosystem integration dramatically reduces both initial integration expenses and ongoing maintenance costs.